BettercareHealth/bettercare/infection-prevention-and-control/test-9.md

 	1. A manager, clinician, pharmacist, microbiologist, data manager and IPC practitioner.
 10. Information on antimicrobial usage can be used by the stewardship committee to:
 	1. Identify high usage drugs and clinical areas that use them most
-	1. Punish individual “high-volume” prescribers
+	1. Punish individual ‘high-volume’ prescribers
 	1. Impose penalties on the clinical areas with highest usage
 	1. Draw up local guidelines for antimicrobial usage.
 11. Essential resources needed for an antimicrobial stewardship programme include: